babab/wdocker/README.rst

 Github_ | BitBucket_ | PyPI_ | Travis-CI_

 wdocker is a simple little solution to manage your docker image(s) and container(s) without having to remember and type long lists of optional arguments to docker commands.
+It gives you shell aliases that are (only) available in the environment where your Dockerfile is.

 There are far more sophisticated soultions for managing Docker container environments like Decking_ or `Docker compose`_ and I advise to use them for setting up environments of multiple containers.

 Reasons for using this docker wrapper called wdocker may be:

+- to create aliases for those long docker commands and argument lists
 - it does not need an (extra) configfile
 - it does not make any assumptions about your docker environment
 - it is very flexible and scriptable
+- to create shortcuts for all sorts of other tasks (not related to Docker)

 Dependencies